 In September 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements."
 SFAS No. 157 clarifies the principle that fair value should be based on the assumptions market participants would use when pricing an asset or liability and establishes a fair value hierarchy that prioritizes the information used to develop those assumptions.
-Under the standard, fair value measurements would be separately disclosed by level within the fair hierarchy.
-SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years, with early adoption permitted.
-The adoption of SFAS No. 157 did not have a material impact on the Company's financial condition or results of its operations.
+Under the standard, fair value measurements would be separately disclosed by level within the fair value hierarchy.
+SFAS No. 157 was effective for financial statements issued for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years, with early adoption permitted.
+On February 12, 2008, the effective date for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in financial statements on a recurring basis (at least annually) was delayed to fiscal years beginning after November 15, 2008 and interim periods within those fiscal years for items within the scope of FSP FAS 157-2.
+The Company has not had any material impact to its financial statements from the adoption of SFAS No. 157 and does not anticipate any material impact upon the adoption of the extended deadline for nonfinancial assets and liabilities.